Primroses Aren’t Just Beautiful—They’re Heartbreaking Symbols of First Love

-Primrose Flower Meaning – The Essentials
+Primrose Flower Meaning and Symbolism

-History & Origins of Primrose Flowers
+History and Origins of Primrose Flowers

 The Swedish botanist Carl Linnaeus first described Primula as a genus in 1753, but the flowers have been prized for centuries.
 One of the earliest written records of the plants is included in the Herball General Historie of Plantes, published in 1597.
 The flowers have long been prized in their native Europe for their culinary and medicinal uses, as well as for their colorful, fragrant blooms.